 Prostate cancer risk is increased with 4-HOE1(E2) metabolites also.[ref]

-In general – the estrogen metabolites that start with “2” are good and the ones that start with “4” or “16” need to be limited.
-But this, in part, depends on your phase II metabolism as well.
+In general – the estrogen metabolites that start with “2” are good and the ones that start with “4” or “16” need to be limited or at least eliminated quickly from the body.[ref]

 As you can see, upregulating the CYP1A1 enzyme is going to increase the 2-OHE1 path.